petedoyle/compose-exploration/README.md

 ## Repo structure
 This is a Gradle monorepo containing multiple apps (see `apps/`), mainly to allow me to amortize the cost of project setup, in a way that I can easily maintain (Gradle, design systems, etc.)

 To view in Android Studio, open the root `build.gradle` file.
+Then, choose the app you want to run and hit play.

 ## Sample apps
+- **Compose Commerce** - (Module: `:apps:compose-commerce:app`) - An online shopping app that integrates with the [BigCommerce](https://www.bigcommerce.com) API.
-- **Compose Movie Search** - (Module: `:apps:compose-movie-search:app`) A simple single-screen app that allows you to search / filter a list of movies.
+- **Compose Search** - (Module: `:apps:compose-search:app`) A simple single-screen app that allows you to search / filter a list of items.
 A small sample showing Unidirectional Data Flow (UDF) via MVI, including tests.
-- **Compose Commerce** - (Module: `:apps:compose-commerce:app`) - An online shopping app that integrates with the [BigCommerce](https://www.bigcommerce.com) API.

 ## Modules
 This is a Gradle monorepo, with many modules: